mikolaj44/simple-cuda-voxel-engine/README.md

 You need to have the following packages installed:\
 **The CUDA Toolkit**, **SDL2**, **glfw3**, **OpenGL**

-You can check out the [Documentation](https://simple-cuda-voxel-engine.readthedocs.io) for a CMakeLists.txt example that installs all of these packages besides the CUDA Toolkit, which is large.
+You can check out the [Documentation](https://simple-cuda-voxel-engine.readthedocs.io) for a CMakeLists.txt example that installs this library and all of these packages besides the CUDA Toolkit.

 ## Installation